triskeljs/triskeljs.github.io/index.md

-## Triskel JS
+# Triskel JS

-Triskel aims to provide a suite of tools to process triskel HTML format.
+Triskel aims to provide a suite of tools to process triskel HTML structure.

-### Triskel HTML format
+## Triskel HTML structure

 There are several options to incorpotare HTML to a JS bundle code.
 - Escaped HTML string
 - Preprocessed functions that renders HTML, like EJS, Vue or React
 - ~JSON~ JS Objects representing a HTML structure

 Triskel JS is based on the last option.

-So, an HTML like this:
+> From a HTML like this:

 ``` html
 <ul class="col-md-6">